 Born in New York City, Victoria Sivigny has resided in Connecticut over the past five decades.
-Access to the mystery and beauty of nature as a child, through exploration of water company protected land preserves near her home in North Branford, nurtured her lifelong love of the outdoors and nature.
-As a shy child, the artist found the nearby woods a mysterious retreat to be explored, and a magical place which sparked her imagination.
+As a shy child, the artist found the nearby woods of Connecticut a mysterious retreat to be explored and a magical place which sparked her imagination.
 Childhood summers with her maternal grandmother and great aunts on Shinnecock Bay at the east end of Long Island reinforced her connection to nature and the arts.
 Time spent with these women, each with their own creative gifts, influenced Sivigny’s imaginative and creative experiences at a young age.

-Sivigny has participated in numerous art workshops, art history courses, professional art business seminars, as well as a variety of artistic retreats, and continues to be motivated to learn as much as possible about contemporary visual art and new creative processes.
-Since retiring in 2009 from a career in the field of behavioral health administration, she now devotes her time to creating, exhibiting and selling her artwork.
-From 2009 to 2014, Sivigny participated in a monthly independent study and critique group in West Hartford, as well as maintaining memberships in artist cooperatives.
+Sivigny has participated in numerous art workshops, art history courses, professional art business seminars, as well as a variety of artistic retreats.
+She continues to be motivated to learn as much as possible about contemporary visual art and new creative processes.
+Since retiring in 2009 from a career in behavioral health administration, she has devoted her time to creating, exhibiting and selling her artwork.
+From 2009 to 2014, Sivigny participated in a monthly independent study and critique group in West Hartford, CT and North Adams, MA, as well as maintaining memberships in artist cooperatives.

-Sivigny has been exhibiting her art since 2009 and her work has appeared in over 75 juried statewide, regional, national and international exhibitions, as well as having her work recognized with numerous awards.
-Selected juried group exhibitions include Museum of Encaustic Art, Santa Fe; Bromfield Gallery, Boston, MA; New Britain Museum of American Art, Slater Memorial Museum, Mattatuck Museum, Mystic Museum of Art, Ely Center for Contemporary Art, and the University of Connecticut campuses at Storrs and Stamford.
+Sivigny is an award-winning artist exhibiting since 2009.
+Her work has appeared in over 100 juried statewide, regional, national and international exhibitions.
+Selected juried group exhibitions include Museum of Encaustic Art, Santa Fe; Bromfield Gallery, Boston, MA; New Britain Museum of American Art, Atlantic Gallery, Chelsea, NYC; Slater Memorial Museum, Mattatuck Museum, Mystic Museum of Art, Ely Center for Contemporary Art, and the University of Connecticut campuses at Storrs and Stamford.
 Sivigny holds elected memberships in Connecticut Women Artists, West Hartford Art League, Guilford Art League and New Haven Paint and Clay Club.
 Her work is part of the Museum of Encaustic Art, Santa Fe permanent collection.